TomRiddle67/Task-Manager/README.md

 # 📝 CLI Task Manager (Python)

-This is a simple command line manager built with python, it allows you to create and manage tasks directly from your terminal.
+A simple command-line task manager built with Python.
+It allows you to create, view, update, and manage tasks directly from your terminal.

 ---

 ## 🚀 Features

-- Add tasks
+- ✅ Add tasks
-- View tasks
+- ✅ View all tasks
-- Simple and beginner-friendly
-- Runs in the terminal
+- ✅ Delete tasks
+- ✅ Mark tasks as complete
+- ✅ Persistent storage (tasks are saved)

 ---

-## 🧠 Current State
+## 🧠 Overview

-The app currently starts with an empty task list.
-More features like saving tasks and deleting tasks will be added soon.
+This is a fully functional CLI-based task manager designed to demonstrate core programming concepts like:

+- User input handling
+- Data structures (lists)
+- File handling (saving tasks)
+- Clean CLI interaction

 ---